chocolateboy/Devel-Pragma/README.md

 Copyright (C) 2008-2016 by chocolateboy

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.8.1 or, at your option, any later version of Perl 5 you may have available.
+Devel::Pragma is free software.
+It is available under the terms of the [Artistic License 2.0](http://www.opensource.org/licenses/artistic-license-2.0.php).